 This incised outline is then drawn again in pencil, then modelling and light/shading are added, and the drawing sealed.
 So the portrait is, in effect, drawn three times, brick by brick, and a hand-lettered inscription is often included in the design, either below the drawing or to frame it.
 The result is a detailed black and white/ grey-tone signed original portrait of your special place, in graphite on acid-free handmade cotton rag paper.

-These portraits start at £300 for something very straightforward, and they can be supplied framed or unframed; framing usually adds about £50.
-Liz is always happy to give an estimate of cost from a photo, and though she usually has a waiting list for clay portraits, she can sometimes fit in a portrait on paper for an earlier date.
+These portraits start at £300 on A4 paper and £400 on A3 paper for something very straightforward, and they can be supplied framed or unframed; framing usually adds about £50.
+Liz is always happy to give an estimate of cost from a photo, and though she usually has a waiting list for clay portraits, she can often make a portrait on paper for an earlier date.

 To Gallery page